valkey-io/valkey-rfc/Bloom.md

 Status: Proposed
 ---

-# ValKeyBloom Module RFC
+# ValkeyBloom Module RFC

 ## Abstract

-The proposed feature is ValKeyBloom which is a Rust based Module that brings a native bloom filter data type into Valkey.
+The proposed feature is ValkeyBloom which is a Rust based Module that brings a native bloom filter data type into Valkey.
 The module should be API-compatible with Redis Ltd.’s ReBloom Module.

 ## Motivation